-- 1) HIV/AIDS educational information and programs shall be available to all students. - 2) Reasonably affordable and/or free testing for the presence of the HIV virus and other blood borne and sexually transmitted infections shall be provided at the Student Health Center on demand and at other campus locations during health promotional events sponsored by community organizations.
+- 1) HIV/AIDS educational information and programs shall be available to all students. - 2) Reasonably affordable and/or free testing for the presence of the HIV virus and other blood borne and sexually transmitted infections is available at the Health Center and at other campus locations during health promotional events sponsored by community organizations.
 All test results are strictly confidential and individuals who test positive are promptly referred for appropriate treatment and follow up. - 3) Persons who are living with HIV and experiencing psychological stress shall be encouraged to visit the Latasha Norman Counseling Center.
 These sessions are strictly confidential.